papr8ka/-lwjgl-basics-wiki/Tiled-Map-Images.md

 ![MapImg](http://i39.tinypic.com/4exra.png)

-And the resulting map, after picking out tiles based on their color:
+When loading the map in game, we simply loop through our image and substitute tile types based on image color.
+The resulting in-game map might look like this:

 ![Map1](http://i44.tinypic.com/2qibpzt.png)